 Candidates crowd into Iberville Parish races

 A busy election season has shaped up for Iberville Parish voters.
-As qualifying in the October 22 primary closed Thursday, multiple candidates had signed up for all parishwide offices except coroner and for 11 of the 13 Iberville Parish Council races.
+As qualifying in the October 22 primary closed Thursday, multiple candidates had signed up for all but parishwide offices except coroner and for 11 of the 13 Iberville Parish Council races.

-Dr. James E. Grace of Plaquemine will succeed incumbent one-term Dr. Steven E. Lee as coroner.
+Iberville will have at least one new parishwide official – Dr. James E. Grace of Plaquemine will succeed incumbent one-term Dr. Steven E. Lee as coroner.
 Lee said he would step aside after his deputy coroner announced for the office.

-The three Iberville Parish Council incumbents elected without opposition are District 1 Councilman Mitchel J. Ourso of White Castle and District 5 Councilman Edwin M. Reeves Jr. of Plaquemine.
+Also unopposed are District 1 Councilman Mitchel J. Ourso of White Castle and District 5 Councilman Edwin M. Reeves Jr. of Plaquemine.

 Grace will be the first Republican in memory to hold a parishwide office in Iberville.
 Unless otherwise noted, the candidates listed in this story are Democrats.